foundersandcoders/ws-pure-functions-easy-testing/README.md

 * open specrunner.html in the broswer
 * appreciate the failing tests
 * open exercises/exercise1.js
-* refactor the functions, make the tests pass
+* refactor the functions, make the tests pass.
+It can be helpful to open the test file, and have a look at exactly what is being tested.